shuckster/match-iz/README.md

 // "it's a number!"
 ```

-`match` is curried too, but the data-last version `against` is probably more useful:
+`match` is curried too, but the data-last version `against` is probably what you want for a curried use-case:

 ```js
 const stringOrNumber = against(